Roda Corfu: Resort and Beach

 Roda beach resort at the north of Corfu

-Roda is a holiday resort and one of the older villages on the north Corfu coast where tourism has been well-established for many years.
+Roda is a holiday resort and one of the older villages on the north Corfu coast, where tourism has been well-established for many years.

 The heart of Roda village is, of course, the sandy beach which is lined with shops, bars, and tavernas, but there are several establishments tucked away up side streets and over the crossroads at the rear of the village.

-Plenty of choices in eating drinking and shopping- if you can drag yourself away from the Roda sandy beach and the blue sea.
+Plenty of choices in eating, drinking, and shopping- if you can drag yourself away from the Roda sandy beach and the blue sea.

 A pleasant stroll will bring you to Sfakera, the old village on the slopes of the hill- the winter home of many of Roda’s inhabitants.

-See: The Best Beaches in Corfu
+The Best Beaches in Corfu

 Petriti: A Tranquil Fishing Village in Corfu

-Posted in: South East Corfu 0
+Posted in: Villages and Settlements 0

 This delightful fishing village, perched on the Ionian coast, offers a captivating blend of coastal charm and serene beauty.